 The rapid pace of technology change organizations face today is overwhelming.
 However, disruption is the key to staying ahead of your competition.
 It is imperative to see disruptive technology as a strategic investment for your organization, rather than an obstacle.
-This will allow you to stay ahead of your competition in the era of digital disruption.
+Integrated GRC technology will allow you to stay ahead of your competition in the era of digital disruption and ensure you stay compliant.

 Adopting new technology can be challenging.
 It often involves changing the status quo of your business operations.
 Yet it is crucial to understand that disruption, particularly self-disruption, is a major driving force for organizational growth.
 Disruption is about changing the present in order to be able to seize an opportunity in the future.